IBM/integrity-enforcer/docs/README_OPERATOR_HUB.md

 ## Two preparations below must be completed before installation.

-1. Prepare namespace "integrity-shield-operator-system" on cluster.
+1. Prepare a namespace "integrity-shield-operator-system" on cluster.

-2. Configure public key as secret on cluster.
+2. Configure a public key as secret on cluster.

 As default, export public verification key to file "pubring.gpg" and create secret "keyring-secret" on cluster by the following command.
 (You can define any other name in CR if you want.
 See [doc](README_SIGNER_CONFIG.md))